Islandora/documentation/docs/user-documentation/islandora-8-multilingual.md

 Drupal 8 comes with four modules for [multilingual support](https://www.drupal.org/docs/8/multilingual/choosing-and-installing-multilingual-modules).
 Islandora 8 enables Language and Content Translation modules by default.

 ## Adding Languages
 From the top menu, go to Configuration >> Regional and language >> Languages (`http://localhost:8000/admin/config/regional/language`).
 Add a language.

-You can place the default language selector block to switch between languages.To create the language switcher block go to Structure >> Block layout.
+You can place the default language selector block to switch between languages.
+To create the language switcher block go to Structure >> Block layout.
 Click Place block in a region of your choice.
 Search for `Language switcher` block and click `Place block`.

 ## Adding Multilingual Menu
 From the top menu, go to Configuration >> Regional and language >> Content language and translation.
 Check `Custom menu link` under `Custom language settings`.
 Scroll down to `Custom menu link` section and check all the relevant fields and Save the configurations.
 Clear the cache.